 321b.
 POETS OF THE ROMANTIC MOVEMENT.-A study of the Romantic movement as exemplified in the work of Wordsworth, Coleridge, Scott, Shelley, Keats and Byron.

-Section A: Monday through Friday 11:30.
+Section A: Monday through Friday 10:30.
 Section B: Tuesday through Saturday 11:30.

 322c.
 VICTORIAN POETS.-A study of Tennyson, Browning and Arnold with brief readings from the Pre-Raphaelite poets.
-Spring quarter: Tuesday through Saturday 11:30.
-Credit: Five quarter hours.